JakeSCahill/hazelcast-code/kafka-queries/step6.md

     (2, 'EFGH', 'The EFGH', 5000000);
     </code>

-1. Use the xref:sql:select.adoc#join-tables[`JOIN` clause] to merge results from the `companies` map and `trades` topic so you can see which companies are being traded.
+1. Use the `JOIN` clause to merge results from the `companies` map and `trades` topic so you can see which companies are being traded.

     <code class="execute T4" title="Run command">
     SELECT trades.ticker, companies.company, trades.amount